List of tallest buildings in Melbourne: 20th century

-In 1972, 140 William Street (formerly BHP House) became Melbourne's first building to surpass the height of 150 m, and thus, Melbourne's first "skyscraper".
-The William Street building was the city's tallest for a few years, and remains one of the few heritage registered skyscrapers in Melbourne.
-Slightly taller, the Optus Centre was completed in 1975; and then in 1977 Nauru House was crowned the tallest building in Melbourne, at a height of 182 m.
-In 1978, what would be the first of two Collins Place towers was opened, at a height of 188 m.
+In 1972, BHP House (now 140 William Street) became Melbourne's first building to surpass the height of 150 m, and thus was Melbourne's first "skyscraper".
+BHP House was the city's tallest for a few years, and remains one of the few heritage-registered skyscrapers in Melbourne.
+Slightly taller, the Optus Centre was completed in 1975, and then in 1977, Nauru House became the tallest building in Melbourne, at a height of 182 m.
+In 1978, what would be the first of two Collins Place towers, ANZ Tower, opened at a height of 188 m, becoming Melbourne's tallest building.

 By the early 1980s, Melbourne had a total of 6 buildings above 150 m, with the completion of the Wentworth (later Regent then Sofitel) Hotel at Collins Place in 1980.
-In 1986, the Rialto Towers surpassed Sydney's MLC Centre as the tallest building not only in Australia but in the Southern Hemisphere, with a height of 251 m.
-At the time of its opening, it was the 25th–tallest building in the world.
-The 1990s brought Melbourne another 9 buildings over 150 m; 5 of which exceed heights of 200 m.
-Specifically, 1991 saw the construction of the 260 m 101 Collins Street, which was crowned the tallest building in Australia and the Southern Hemisphere; it was surpassed in height later that year with the completion of the nearby 120 Collins Street.
-The skyscraper, which stands at 266 m in height, held the titles for tallest building in Australia and the Southern Hemisphere for fourteen years, until the completion of the Gold Coast's Q1 in 2005.
+In 1986, the Rialto Towers surpassed Sydney's MLC Centre as the tallest building in both Australia and the Southern Hemisphere, with a height of 251 m.
+At the time of its opening, it was the 25th-tallest building in the world.
+The 1990s brought Melbourne another 9 buildings over 150 m, 5 of which exceeded heights of 200 m.
+Specifically, 1991 saw the construction of the 260 m 101 Collins Street, which became the tallest building in Australia and the Southern Hemisphere; it was surpassed in height later that year with the completion of the nearby 120 Collins Street.
+The skyscraper, which stands at 266 m in height, held the titles for tallest building in Australia and in the Southern Hemisphere for fourteen years, until the completion of the Gold Coast's Q1 in 2005.

 21st century

 Melbourne's two tallest buildings, Australia 108 (left) and Eureka Tower (right), were constructed in 2020 and 2006, respectively.

-During the 2000s, over 20 high-rise structures were completed, including the Eureka Tower (2006), which overtook 120 Collins Street as the tallest building in Melbourne, and further became the second-tallest in Australia (although tallest to its roof).
+During the 2000s, over 20 high-rise structures were completed, including the Eureka Tower (2006), which overtook 120 Collins Street as the tallest building in Melbourne and became the second-tallest in Australia (although tallest to its roof).
 Eureka Tower was also the tallest residential building in the world to roof, until surpassed by Ocean Heights and the HHHR Tower in Dubai.
 It is currently the 15th-tallest apartment building in the world.

 Construction trends significantly increased throughout the 2010s, which included the completion of Prima Pearl (2014) and Aurora Melbourne Central (2019), both of which exceed 250 m in height.
 Throughout the decade, the city experienced an "unprecedented" skyscraper construction boom, with 22 skyscrapers constructed between 2010 and 2019.
 This feat had been described as the "Manhattanization of Melbourne".